Thijmen18/dirty_data_codeclan_project_thijmen_breeschoten/README.md

 ### Dirty Data Project

-Goal of the project is to clean and analyse a VERY "dirty" dataset in order to answer several research questions.
+Goal of the project is to clean and analyse multiple VERY "dirty" dataset in order to answer several research questions. <br>
+Each task contains the analysis and cleaning steps of one dataset.
+Each dataset is cleaned and analysed in a designated folder.

 __For an overview of the individual tasks, cleaning and analyses please read the task-specific documentation:__